-With the intent of following industry best practices, the Commission implemented a policy where it will write Teachers' Superannuation Plan pension recipients every three years with a request to confirm in writing that each recipient is receiving their pension entitlement.
-The next pension confirmation request will occur in July 2020.
+Following its inaugural pension confirmation initiative conducted in 2017-18, the Commission implemented a policy where it will write Teachers' Superannuation Plan pension recipients every three years with a request to confirm in writing that each recipient is receiving their pension entitlement.
+The next pension confirmation undertaking will occur during 2020-21 with the initial pension confirmation request letter to be mailed to all pension recipients in July 2020.